Unikernel-Systems/unikernel.org/blog/_posts/2017-07-04-how-unikernels-can-be-made-inpregnable.md

 Simplifying the emulated virtual machines will significantly increase VMM security.

-## Cutting of access to ring 0 - creating immutable VMs
+## Cutting of access to ring 0 - creating proper immutable VMs

 One of the criticisms I’ve heard raised against unikernels is that the whole application now runs in “kernel space” and has root privileges.
 Today, this is true, but the only reason is because unikernels needs to manage virtual hardware and page tables to run.
 However, if the hypervisor can set up the VM before it is booted and provide paravirtualized interfaces to the hardware we don't need access to ring 0.